top of page

 Here's a Thought

 As an artist it is my responsibility to reflect upon the issues, and concerns that dominate the culture.
 Through art, we capture the moment for others to reflect and consider.
+From moment to moment our perspective changes and therefore, so does our opinion.
+As such, all the HaT commentaries below, continue to evolve.
+If you would like to comment on any of these Thoughts, please email me at jcrawford@pacific.edu

 Opinions

 Here’s a thought - We have all heard the phrase, “you’re entitled to your opinion.”
-But what happens when your opinion contradicts accepted perceptions of reality such as laws of physics, rules of gravity, and scientific fact.
+But what happens when your opinion contradicts accepted perceptions of reality such as laws of physics, rules of gravity, and scientific truth.
 Those things that are clearly obvious to any reasonable person, such as don’t stand in the middle of a busy highway, don’t jump off a 10-story building, and don’t drink bleach to cure a virus.
 In many ways, this is what the 2024 presidential election was all about.
 It’s not about Democrat versus Republican, or liberal versus conservative.
-It’s about basic human understanding and the ability to distinguish between right from wrong.
+It’s about basic human understanding, and the ability to distinguish between right from wrong.
 It’s about the two party system, good or bad, and if it should continue to exist.
 It’s about representative government, or whether we should elect a president who will dictate who should be allowed to have freedom?
 It’s about whether a woman should have the final say over her body or should the government control her biological choices?
-And it’s about whether a convicted felon, a pathological liar, a narcissist, and a person with clear psychological idiosyncrasies, should be in charge of a nuclear superpower.
-Given all these questions, along with the blatant denial of substantiated evidence by a majority of Americans, how does the facts turn into nonsensical opinion??
+And it’s about whether a convicted felon, a pathological liar, a narcissist, and a person with clear psychological issues, should be in charge of a nuclear superpower.
+Given all these questions, along with the blatant denial of substantiated evidence by a majority of Americans, how does the facts turn into nonsensical opinion?

 Googlement

-Here’s a thought - If American democracy fails, what might replace it?
-How about Googlment.
-Google provides a wide assortment of tools with enough data storage to have information on just about everything and everyone needed to run a government, minus democratic participation.
-Google is a private company, and therefore not required to abide by US Constitutional law.
-When you use Google, you give up your rights to the data you create.
-Yes, it’s still your information and they cannot take away your ownership, however, they can use your information, sell it to other companies, or use it for their own political needs.
-Have you ever heard of an “EAT Score?”
+Have you ever heard of an EAT Score?
 Eat stands for: Expert, Authority, and Trustworthy.
 For every website listed through the Google search engine and EAT score is assigned.
-Google uses AI technology to evaluate websites validity according to Google ideology.
-Websites that do not comply to their AI evaluation, receive lower EAT scores and therefore lower visibility.
-That is to say those websites are much lower on the search list, or maybe deleted altogether.
-In another words, they make it harder for you to find things they don’t want you to know, and easy to find those things that align with their corporate values.
-So the next time you do a Google search, ask yourself, is the top result the best result or is it Google AI feeding you their choice?
+Google uses AI technology to evaluate websites validity according to Google technological ideology.
+Websites that do not comply to their EAT evaluation, receive lower EAT scores and therefore lower visibility.
+That is to say those websites are much lower on `the search list or deleted altogether.
+In another words, they make it harder for you to find things they don’t want you to know, and easy to find those things that align with their political corporate values.
+So the next time you perform a Google search, ask yourself, is the top result the best result or is it Google feeding you the choice they want you to see?

 Climate Change